These questions can help your baby’s doctor determine whether your baby is sensitive to lactose—and decide the best way to help.

 - What type of lactose sensitivity could my baby have?

-- How can my baby get enough calcium in her diet if milk or lactose are reduced?
+- How can my baby get enough calcium in her diet if milk products or lactose are reduced?

 - Should my baby be taking a supplement to make sure she’s getting all the vitamins and minerals she needs?